Insights, Tips, and Tales

 Tiny Red Bugs: Clover Mites

 Often mistaken for one other as they are both little red bugs, there are distinct differences.
-Clover mites are visible to the naked eye about a millimeter in size, and commonly found scurrying around on concrete, patio furniture, or the exterior of your home.
-Chiggers are VERY small, less than a millimeter in size, therefore difficult to impossible to see.
+Clover mites are visible to the naked eye about a millimeter in size and are commonly found scurrying around on concrete, patio furniture, or the exterior of your home.
+Chiggers are VERY small, less than a millimeter in size, and therefore difficult to impossible to see.
 To make chiggers even less noticed by humans or other animals, chiggers tend to reside in wooded areas.

-Why Are There Little Red Bugs Everywhere?
+Why Are There Little Red Bugs Everywhere in Alabama?

 As the name suggests, clover mites love to eat the sap from clovers and we may not have a problem with these creatures if they just consumed clovers; however, they feed on almost anything green and even some flowers.
 With the start of spring, your newly fertilized and greening lawn is a prime meal.
 A sudden change in weather or habitat can send them indoors.
 When squished they can leave a reddish stain (don’t worry — it isn’t blood)!